-Logos Academy is please to host the 2nd annual CommUNITY & Cops 5k on October 20, 2018, in memory of Chief Wayne Ruppert.
-Gail Ruppert (his wife) and Wayne Ruppert Jr. (his son), along with several family members have been working with Logos Academy for years now to build a scholarship fund to benefit students at Logos continuing the legacy of Chief Ruppert.
+Logos Academy is pleased to host the 3rd annual CommUNITY & Cops 5k on October 19, 2019, in memory of Chief Wayne Ruppert.
+Gail Ruppert (his wife) and Wayne Ruppert Jr. (his son), along with several family members have been working with Logos Academy for years now to build a scholarship fund to benefit students at Logos Academy, continuing the legacy of Chief Ruppert.
 But who was Chief Ruppert?
 Here is Wayne Jr. writes about his father:

 Wayne Ruppert grew up as part of a large, close-knit family in York during the 1930s and 40s.
 At age 17 he joined the Navy and served in World War II.
 After the war, he emerged as a tough, fearless young thrill-seeker.
 Those who knew him in his early years describe him as a street-wise hellion, a daredevil destined for a jail cell or an early grave.
 In 1954, the sudden, untimely death of his father sparked a profound change in Wayne.
 Within a year, he surprised everyone who knew him, including himself, by becoming what he once hated most – a York City Police Officer.

 Once on the police force, he never tried to hide his past.
 He often used stories of his previous misdeeds, such as the night he punched a State Trooper, to “break the ice” with the many hardened juvenile delinquents he encountered.
 In 1957 he founded the “White Rose Courtesy Club,” a group made up of teenagers who had gotten into minor trouble, such as speeding or drag racing on city streets.
 Club members engaged in activities to help the community, such as patrolling the streets to aid motorists in distress, assisting the elderly and raising money to buy wheelchairs for handicapped citizens.